 X.1.E.
 Should there be questions concerning the meaning or intent of these specifications, the Chief Measurer or the WCA Rules Committee will clarify such questions upon request.
 All requests for rulings should be addressed to the WCA and they will be forwarded.
 The Chief Measurer's ruling is binding until and unless overruled by the Rules Committee or Governing Board.
 A Rules Committee ruling is binding until overruled by the Governing Board or the membership.
-Restrictive rulings prohibiting a past practice are effective immediately upon all who have notice of them, subject to Constitution Article XVI(3).
-Permissive Rulings permitting what has not been general practice or usage are effective only when published in Jouster.
+Restrictive rulings prohibiting a past practice are effective immediately upon all who have notice of them.
+Permissive rulings permitting what has not been general practice or usage are effective only when published in Jouster.